ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
-<font size=3>I received my Ph.D. in Computer Science from the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
-I earned my bachelor's degree in Computer Software Engineering from Huazhong University of Science & Technology.</font>  <font size=3>I was  a visiting student researcher at the Computing + Mathematical Sciences (CMS) Department, Caltech from Aug.
+<font size=3>I recently received my Ph.D. in Computer Science from the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
+Before that, I was  a visiting student researcher at the Computing + Mathematical Sciences (CMS) Department, Caltech from Aug.
 2023 to Mar.
 2024, advised by Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a>.
-I'm an incoming postdoctoral fellow in Cornell University this Fall. </font>
+I earned my bachelor's degree in Computer Software Engineering from Huazhong University of Science & Technology.
+I will be joining Cornell University as a postdoctoral fellow this Fall. </font>